hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01-Basics.md

 ## 1.2 From HTML1.0 to HTML5

+### 1.2.0 Lecture Notes

++ HTML
+  + a.k.a.
+HyperText Markup Language
+  + the authoring language used to create documents on the World Wide Web
+  + defining the structure and layout of a Web page
+  + using tags w/ attributes
+  + `DOCTYPE`: Document Type Declaration, a piece of HTML code that states which version of HTML
+  + e.g., `<!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01//EN">`
+  + version
+    + HTML: 1991
+    + HTML+: 1993
+    + HTML2.0: 1995
+    + HTML3.2: 1997
+    + HTML4.01: 1999
+    + XHTML1/0: 2000
+    + HTML5: Oct.
+2014

 ### 1.2.1 History of HTML versions

 HTML stands for __HyperText Markup Language__, and it is the authoring language used to create documents on the World Wide Web.
 HTML is used to define the structure and layout of a Web page, how a page looks and any special functions.
 HTML does this by using tags that have attributes.
 For example `<p>` means a paragraph.
 As the viewer of a Web page you don't see the HTML as it is hidden from your view - you just see the results.
 But you all know that!